Bjoerns-TB/ACS712-725-arduino/README.md

 ACS712
 ======
 An Arduino library to interact with the ACS712 Hall effect-based linear current sensor.
 Includes DC and RMS AC current measuring.
 Supports ACS712-05B, ACS712-10A, ACS712-30A sensors.
 Typical applications include motor control, load detection and management, switch mode power supplies, and overcurrent fault protection.
+We measure the Vcc value against the 1.1V reference.

 For more information see the datasheet: http://www.allegromicro.com/~/media/files/datasheets/acs712-datasheet.ashx